murolem/hollow-knight-checklist/README.md

 A website which provides visitors with a completion checklist for Hollow Knight.
 View it on https://murolem.github.io/hollow-knight-checklist

-Fork: This fork includes fixes to make the progress between tab/browser closes.
+Fork: This fork includes fixes to save progress between tab/browser closes.

 ## What is this?